assembler/attachinary/README.md

 # Attachinary v1

-_Note: v1 is not backward compatible._
+_Note: v1 is not backward compatible.
+Refer to (wiki)[https://github.com/assembler/attachinary/wiki/Upgrading-to-v1.0] on how to upgrade._

 Need lightweight attachment (photos and raw files) handler for any of your model, in either has\_one or has\_many relation, without altering your models' schema and with zero effort?
 Attachinary is the tool for you!